 Not only is it possible to thrive as a vegan, but there is also mounting evidence to show that a balanced plant-based diet can result in a whole host of health benefits.

 Going vegan is a great opportunity to review your diet and make more room for health-promoting plant foods like wholegrains, nuts, fruits and vegetables, including beans, peas and lentils.
-Research from King’s College London and the The American Journal of Clinical Nutrition suggests that optimising your intake of these foods may help to increase the likelihood of you living a long and healthy life.
+Research from the Global Burden of Disease Study and the The American Journal of Clinical Nutrition suggests that optimising your intake of these foods may help to increase the likelihood of you living a long and healthy life.

 5-a-day and over